ipatch/dotfiles/jobs/Linux/arch/my.vmz/README.md

   3. copy old drive to new drive using disk utility
 	4. (optional) copying of the opencore efi image is required if wanting to boot without the opencore ISO mounted
 	- [learn more][lm1] about copying the efi partition for the opencore to the internal vdisk
+	- after opencore is copied the vdisk the boot options will need to be updated to set the _timeout_ or the system will stall the boot selection menu (not useful if booting the system with `-nographic`

 https://github.com/foxlet/macOS-Simple-KVM/issues/212#issuecomment-830783812